sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 **Preface:** Model-View-Intent relies heavily on reactive and functional programming (RxJava).
 Believe me, many people won't understand MVI at the first time.
 I was in the same situation.
 A year ago, I definitely gave up and started again several times to understand it, but guess what: that's completely fine!
 If you don't understand this blog post at the first go, it's ok, relax, take it easy and retry it a few days later again.

 So what is Model-View-Intent?
 Yet another architecture for user interfaces?
-Well, I would recommend you to watch the following video about cycle.js presented by the inventor [André Staltz](https://twitter.com/andrestaltz) himself at JSConf Budapest in May 2015 (at least the first 10 minutes) to get a better understanding of the motivation behind MVI:
+Well, I recommend you to watch the following video about cycle.js presented by the inventor [André Staltz](https://twitter.com/andrestaltz) at JSConf Budapest in May 2015 (at least the first 10 minutes) to get a better understanding of the motivation behind MVI:

 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/1zj7M1LnJV4" frameborder="0" allowfullscreen></iframe>